wata727/drunker/README.md

   [--buildspec=BUILDSPEC]        # Location of custom buildspec
   [--file-pattern=FILE_PATTERN]  # FILES target file pattern, can use glob to specify, but files beginning with a dot are ignored.
                                  # Default: **/*
+  [--aggregator=AGGREGATOR]      # Aggregator name.
+If you want to use custom aggregator, please install that beforehand.
+                                 # Default: pretty
   [--loglevel=LOGLEVEL]          # Output log level
                                  # Default: info
                                  # Possible values: debug, info, warn, error, fatal